einari/ProjectPages/Contributing/Specifications/JavaScript.md

-In JavaScript you'll find a very similar structure to what is used in CSharp, the folder structure is pretty much the same, except for the given folder.
+All JavaScript code has been specified using [Jasmine](http://pivotal.github.com/jasmine/) with a similar style and structure as with the C# code.
+The folder structure is pretty much the same, except for the given folder.
 And since we've for now settled on Jasmine, the code is a bit different.

 	describe("when creating with configuration", function () {